adubois/qubes-app-linux-yubikey/README.md

 stalled data).

 you can then install in the USB VM's template the following:
-  $ sudo yum install qubes-yubikey-vm
+  $ sudo dnf install qubes-yubikey-vm

 And on dom0 install the Qubes Yubikey back-end and PAM modules:
-  $ sudo yum install qubes-yubikey-dom0
+  $ sudo dnf install qubes-yubikey-dom0

 Qubes Yubikey personalisation